mhmdmsvi24/flask-bootstrap-sqlalchemy-sample-project/README.md

    Blogging Platform Project with Python and Flask

 ## Desciption:
-   This is simple Blog website project created for fun and to taste other technologies
+   This is simple Blog website project created for fun and to taste other technologies.
+   Run the Project: `sh start.sh`

 ## Tech Stack